Leaflet: information for the user

 Drink plenty of water and consult your doctor or pharmacist.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-If you forgot to takeGaviscon
+If you forget to takeGaviscon

-Do not take a double dose to compensate for the missed doses.
+Do not take a double dose to make up for forgotten doses.

-When you need it, take it again as indicated in the section“3.
-How to take Gaviscon”.
+When you need it, take it again as indicated in the section "3.
+How to take Gaviscon".

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-Unknown frequency (the frequency cannot be estimated from the available data):
+Frequency not known (frequency cannot be estimated from available data):

-By reporting adverse effects, you can contribute to providing more information about the safety of this medication.
+By reporting side effects, you can contribute to providing more information on the safety of this medication.

 Keep this medication out of the sight and reach of children.